Hospice Services —

-St. Bernards offers hospice care in homes, nursing facilities, contracted local acute care facilities and assisted living facilities to Northeast Arkansas residents of Craighead, Clay, Greene, Lawrence, Poinsett and Cross counties, along with portions of Mississippi, Jackson and Randolph counties.
+St. Bernards offers hospice care in homes, nursing facilities, contracted local acute care facilities and assisted living facilities to Northeast Arkansas residents of Craighead, Clay, Greene, Lawrence, Poinsett and Cross Counties, along with portions of Mississippi, Jackson and Randolph Counties.

 The Flo and Phil Jones Hospice House

-The facility provides year-round 24/7 care, with a home-like setting when home-based hospice isn’t possible.
+An interdisciplinary hospice team will also ensure that the patients' physical as well as spiritual needs are addressed.
 Here, patients and families can find solace from their fight, endless tests, waiting rooms and hospital stays.
-We focus on living and acceptance of death as a part of life.
+We focus on living and acceptance of death as part of life.
 It is uplifting for our caregiving teams, the families we serve and our patients.

--Donna Lowe, Director, St. Bernards Hospice
+What Makes St. Bernards Hospice Different

 The three types of care offered

-- General Inpatient Care is for patients requiring procedures or treatments necessary for pain and symptom management that cannot be provided in another environment due to complexity or other factors.
+General Inpatient Care is for patients requiring procedures or treatments necessary for pain and symptom management that cannot be provided in another environment due to complexity or other factors.
 This can be in the final weeks of life when additional support is needed.
 General inpatient care can also be used as part of a transitional plan—stabilizing patients with a plan to return home with family and hospice support or move to a nursing home or assisted living facility.

-- Residential Care is an option for patients with an elderly or frail caregiver, or patients living alone with no primary caregiver.
+Residential Care is an option for patients with an elderly or frail caregiver, or patients living alone with no primary caregiver.
 Clients choosing to live at the Hospice House pay a standard daily room and board rate for 24-hour nursing care and most amenities.
 Financial assistance is available for patients meeting the criteria.

-- Respite Care is available when a home hospice caregiver requires rest or relief.
+Respite Care is available when a home hospice caregiver requires rest or relief.
 A patient may be admitted for up to five days during respite stay.

 To qualify as residents, patients must be enrolled in the services of St. Bernards Hospice.
 To enroll, patients must be diagnosed with a life-limiting illness, have exhausted curative treatment and received a prognosis of approximately six months.